KonradIT/gopro-herobus-sdk/cameras.md

 The HERO bus structure of the HERO3 Silver and HERO3+ Silver cameras is different to the HERO bus of her sisters.

-Maybe the Silver camera will support a BacPac that any other GoPro camera doesnt.
+Maybe the Silver camera will support a BacPac that any other GoPro camera dont.

 Or it will not support a BacPac that the other cameras do.